materia-dex/materiadex-com/src/pages/docs/materia/02-core-concepts/02-pools.md

 # Pool tokens

-Whenever liquidity is deposited into a pool, unique tokens known as _materia liquidity tokens (MP)_ are minted and sent to the provider's address.
+Whenever liquidity is deposited into a pool, unique tokens known as _Materia liquidity pool tokens (MP)_ are minted and sent to the provider's address.
 These tokens represent a given liquidity provider's contribution to a pool.
 The proportion of the pool's liquidity provided determines the number of liquidity tokens the provider receives.
 If the provider is minting a new pool, the number of liquidity tokens they will receive will equal sqrt(x \* y), where x and y represent the amount of each token provided.

 Whenever a trade occurs, a 0.3% fee is charged to the transaction sender.
 This fee is distributed _pro-rata_ to all LPs in the pool upon completion of the trade.
 This fee could be changed via a Governance Proposal on each pair.